rpglab/LRC_SCUC/README.md

+## Model-based Inertia-constrained LRC-SCUC

 This set of codes implements our TPWRS paper "Security-Constrained Unit Commitment Considering Locational Frequency Stability in Low-Inertia Power Grids".

 The proposed locational-RoCoF-constrained security-constrained unit commitment (LRC-SCUC) model along with supporting methods are implemented, as well as two benchmark models.

+The novel LRC-SCUC model can ensure the optimal day-ahead scheduling solutions to meet (synchronous) inertia-related frequency stability requirements.
+Time-domain simulations were performed to validate the LRC-SCUC solutions.

 ## Introduction: